nwgat/playkodi/README.md

+**warning this repo is unstable and might be broken**

 # PlayKodi #
-a cli based remote for kodi
-written in bash
+a cli based remote for kodi. written in bash

 i didnt find a good cli based kodi player so i wrote my own